 Experimental validation

-The proposed method abovementioned was furtherly validated by field trials.
+The proposed method was further validated by field trials.
 The tests were conducted at BAM-TTS pile test site located in Horstwalde, which is about 50 km south of Berlin, Germany (Fig 10).
-In 2003 BAM’s division 8.2, which is focused on non-destructive testing in civil engineering, has started to set up a test and validation facility for various investigation purposes and techniques (Niederleithinger et al. 2009).
-Experimental model resembling parts of foundations, bridges, walls or concrete railway tracks are available as well as real objects, e. g. bored piles or parts of deconstructed bridges.
+In 2003 BAM’s division 8.2, which is focused on non-destructive testing in civil engineering, started to set up a test and validation facility for various investigation purposes and techniques (Niederleithinger et al. 2009).
+Experimental set-up resembling parts of foundations, bridges, walls or concrete railway tracks are now all available as well as real objects, e. g. bored piles or parts of deconstructed bridges.

 The site is part of the northern German Basin, which consists of various sediments with a thickness of several thousand meters, affected by salt tectonics.
 Local geology is affected by a glacial valley (“Baruther Urstromtal”).
 The near surface geology is dominated by post glacial sediments of the Nuthe-Nieplitz lowland.
 The main part of the site (including the test site discussed here) consists mainly of sandy layers of varying grain size and admixtures of silt and organic material.
 Peat lenses are known to exist locally.
 The groundwater table is about 3 ± 1 m below the surface, varies seasonally and is influenced by a nearby water works.
 The southern part of the area is covered by palaeodunes with a height up to 15 m, whilst the northeast encloses some swampy areas.

-In the frame of a national project dedicated to the comparison of static and dynamic load tests (Baeßler et. al, 2012), 8 concrete cast in situ piles have been produced.
+In the frame of a national project dedicated to the comparison of static and dynamic load tests (Baeßler et. al, 2012), 8 concrete cast in situ piles were produced.
 The photo and layout of the test site are shown in Fig 11.
-The piles tested are 11 m long and all have a diameter of 0.9 m.
-The pile head is located 1 m above ground level.
-The topmost part of the pile is covered by a steel casing to support the loads induced by the static and dynamic load tests, as shown in Fig 12.
-As some of the piles have been seriously damaged during the dynamic load tests due to tensioning these piles can be used for validation of the proposed methodology.
-Two of the piles (Pile 4 and Pile 7) have partially been excavated to verify the damages which are cracks at 3.5 m and 3.75 m depth.
+The piles tested were 11 m long and all hade a diameter of 0.9 m.
+The pile head was located 1 m above ground level.
+The topmost part of the pile was covered by a steel casing to support the loads induced by the static and dynamic load tests, as shown in Fig 12.
+As some of the piles were seriously damaged during the dynamic load tests due to tensioning they could be used for validation of the proposed methodology.
+Two of the piles (Pile 4 and Pile 7) were partially excavated to verify the damages which are cracks at 3.5 m and 3.75 m depth.
 The tension cracks found at Pile 7 are shown in Fig 13.

+This study compared the results from twice PIT tests (using an instrumented hammer) and once IRF test (using a shaker):

 The first PIT measurement using PDI’s PIT-FV was performed in 2012 after the completion of dynamic pile load tests.
-During the testing, Pile 1 and Pile 2 were not at the time of testing.
-The pile tests were carried out on the other 6 piles, which are Pile 3, Pile 4, Pile 5, Pile 6, Pile 7 and Pile 8.
+During the testing, Pile 1 and Pile 2 were not accessible at the time of testing.
+The pile tests were carried out on the remaining 6 piles, namely Pile 3, Pile 4, Pile 5, Pile 6, Pile 7 and Pile 8.

-To track the change of pile integrity over years, the second PIT was performed on these 6 piles in 2015 by using Piletest’s PET system.
+To track the change of pile integrity over the years, the second PIT was performed on these 6 piles in 2015 by using Piletest’s PET system.
 The hand held hammer induced frequencies up to 1000 Hz.

-The proposed pile integrity testing system using a shaker was performed on the same 6 piles in September 2016.
+A pile-shaker testing system based on the proposed IRF method was developed in this study.
+The system was tested on the same 6 piles in September 2016.

-As shown in Fig.14, the experimental set-up is composed of:
+As shown in Fig.14, the experimental set-up of the pile-shaker system is composed of: